Please send all media enquires, PR and anything else to email@example.com

 Gareth Williams (Editor) – No, not that one.
 Not that one either.
 Also known as ‘Gaw’.
 Blog history includes The Spectator Arts Blog.
 He’s also the author of thrilling (and very reasonably priced) e-novel Region of Sin.

-Worm (Managing Editor) – Writes the weekly Wikiworm column every Saturday and our monthly Book Club newsletters.
+Worm (Managing Editor) – In between dealing with all things technological in the Dabbler engine room, Worm writes the weekly Wikiworm column every Saturday and our monthly Book Club newsletters.

 Nige (Editor Emeritus) – Based in London and in an Earthly Paradise nearby.
 His own blog is Nigeness.